DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     Development: Problems and Perspectives’, *Nordicom Review* 33 (Special Issue) (2012).

-    J. Servaes, ‘Introduction’ in J. Servaes (ed) *Communication for Development and Social Change,* New Delhi: Sage, 2008.
+    J. Servaes, ‘Introduction’ in J. Servaes (ed.) *Communication for Development and Social Change,* New Delhi: Sage, 2008.

 [^62]: P. Chakravartty, ‘Rebranding Development Communications in
-    Emergent India’, *Nordicom Review* 33 (Special Issue), (2012).
+    Emergent India’, *Nordicom Review* 33 (Special Issue) (2012).

 [^63]: T.T.
-Sreekumar and M. Rivera–Sánchez, ‘ICTs and Development
+Sreekumar and M. Rivera–Sánchez, ‘ICTs and Development: Revisiting the Asian Experience’, *Science Technology & Society*
-    Revisiting the Asian Experience’, *Science Technology & Society* 13.2 (2008): 165.
+    13.2 (2008): 165.

 [^64]: M.L.
 Best and C.M.
 Maclay, ‘Community Internet Access in Rural
-    Areas: Solving the Economic Sustainability Puzzle’, in G. S.
+    Areas: Solving the Economic Sustainability Puzzle’, in G.S.
-    Kirkman, P. K. Cornelius, J. D. Sachs and K. Schwab (eds) *The Global Information Technology Report: Readiness for the Networked World*, Oxford: Oxford University Press, 2002, p.
+    Kirkman, P.K.
+Cornelius, J.D.
+Sachs and K. Schwab (eds) *The Global Information Technology Report: Readiness for the Networked World*, Oxford: Oxford University Press, 2002, p.
 83.

-[^65]: F. Ginsburg, ‘Rethinking the Digital Age’ in *The Media and
-    Social Theory,* New York: Routledge (2008).
+[^65]: F. Ginsburg, ‘Rethinking the Digital Age’ in D. Hesmondhalgh and J. Toynbee, *The Media and Social Theory*, New York: Routledge, 2008, pp. 129–44.

-[^66]: W. Mazzarella.
-‘Beautiful Balloon: The Digital Divide and the
+[^66]: W. Mazzarella, ‘Beautiful Balloon: The Digital Divide and the
     Charisma of New Media in India’, *American Ethnologist* 37.4 (2010).

 [^67]: Mazzarella.
 ‘Beautiful Balloon: The Digital Divide and the